-This toaster doubles as an air fryer—but is it worth the investment?
+Does the Ninja Foodi Air Fry Oven live up to the hype?

-This Ninja Foodi oven wants to do it all
+This toaster oven and air fryer combo wants to do it all.

-Second only to the Instant Pot, air fryers are still one of the hottest kitchen gadgets on the market.
-But these contrivances, which typically serve just one purpose, eat up a considerable amount of valuable counter space.
+Air fryers continue to be one of the hottest kitchen gadgets on the market.
+(Perhaps second only to the ever-popular Instant Pot.)
+But these products typically serve just one purpose, and eat up a considerable amount of valuable counter space while they're at it.
 No wonder there’s been a rash of new products that seek to combine air fry technology with the traditional appliances people already have in their kitchens.

 The latest entry, the Ninja Foodi Digital Air Fry Oven, builds off the success of the existing Ninja Foodi products by combining an air fryer and toaster oven into one convenient package.
 But is it worth the investment?
 We tested the Ninja Foodi oven to see if it could actually combine two pieces of equipment in one without sacrificing on the performance of either.